biswas101/Ionization-rate/README.md

 ## Prerequisites:

 * Python 3
-* or Pycharm with related Packagages
+* or Pycharm with related Packages

 ## Author